Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * Bug fixes
+  + Fix problem of building PnetCDF shared library when using NVIDIA HPC compilers, nvc, nvc++, and nvfortran.
   + Fix data movement when new record variables are added to an existing file that does not change the starting offset of record variable section.
     See [PR #199](https://github.com/Parallel-NetCDF/PnetCDF/pull/199).